youngbryanyu/SimpliStash/README.md

 ## Running SimpliStash
 To start the server, run the following:
 1. `mvn compile`: compiles the source code
-2. `mvn exec:java -Dexec.mainClass=com.youngbryanyu.simplistash.server.Server`: Runs the executable using Java.
-Note that you may need to run with `sudo` to access reserved ports.
+2. `mvn exec:java -Dexec.mainClass=com.youngbryanyu.simplistash.Main`: Runs the executable using Java.